home | catalog | noteworthy | choral spotlight | about the composers | contact us

 (KN) ST/AB, Piano (E) KC1001 - $1.50

-Originally a ‘Best Seller’ for Jenson Publications, this is definitely NOT a campfire sing-along version!
+Originally a ‘Best Seller’ for its original publisher, this is definitely NOT the campfire sing-along version!
 Mr. Neufeld brings an incredible new approach to this simple tune.
 While vocal lines encompass little more than a divisi between high and low voices, the masterful touch is in the keyboard.
 In fact, this arrangement has been deemed “a work for piano, with vocal accompaniment.”
 The hymns "May the Mind of Christ..." and "The Old One-Hundredth" become counter-melodies in two separate verses.
-Extremely effective in any two-part combination, this piece been recorded by the Pendyrus Male Choir of Wales, on their Midland CD, ‘Now is the Hour.’
+Extremely effective in any two-part combination, Kensington Choralworks is proud to re-release this still-popular and worthy setting!
+(Recorded by the Pendyrus Male Choir of Wales on their CD, Now is the Hour.)

 *Land of Pure Delight